These practice experiences, also known as rotations, make up 30% of the pharmacy student’s curriculum.

 IPPEs are designed for pharmacy students in their first three professional years of the Pharm.D. program.
 By the time they enter their final professional year, students will have gained 320 hours of “hands‑on” practice experiences by meeting the IPPE requirements detailed below.

-Community Pharmacy IPPE (three weeks)
+Community Pharmacy IPPE (four weeks)